 We were lucky and won 500 tickets on one of the games so my kids were thrilled when they got to choose two little unicorns from the prize table.
 We only planned on spending maybe an hour here but ended up leaving after almost three hours because it was so much fun!

 18 Folly Field Road, Hilton Head Island, SC

 The Sandbox Children’s Museum

 My kids (ages 8 and 5) absolutely loved this hands-on children’s museum right in the heart of the island.
 Everything about The Sandbox invites children to use their imaginations and play freely.
-With two floors of more than 11 hands-on exhibits, plan to spend at least a couple hours here.
+With two floors of more than 11 hands-on exhibits, plan to spend at least a couple hours here, perfect for a rainy day.
 They also have free family fun nights in the spring, fall, and winter and Parents Night Out during the summer months.

 80 Nassau Street, Hilton Head, SC

 The Art Cafe